-As of April 1, 2021, we own one U.S. patent that expires on November 23, 2038 and 32 pending patent applications worldwide, including one pending U.S. continuation application, 29 pending non-U.S. applications, including applications in Europe and Japan, and two pending PCT applications.
-The U.S. patent and 31 of these pending patent applications contain composition-of-matter claims to the PHA121 small molecule and derivatives thereof; PHA121 is the active pharmaceutical ingredient in, and therefore extends our patent applications to, our PHVS416 and PHVS719 product candidates.
-Each such patent application can generally be categorized into one of three patent families: (1) those relating to the novel bradykinin-B2-receptor antagonists, (2) those relating to the cyclic bradykinin-B2-receptor antagonists.
-One pending European patent application contains claims directed to the use of PHA121 in on- demand treatment of HAE and in prophylaxis for HAE, and accordingly extends the patent applications to methods of use of the PHVS416 and PHVS719 product candidates.
+As of March 25, 2022, we own two U.S. patents and 42 national patents, including in France, Germany, Italy, Netherlands, Spain and United Kingdom, that expire on November 23, 2038, and 50 pending patent applications worldwide, including two pending U.S. applications, one pending U.S. continuation application, 47 pending non-U.S. applications, including applications in Europe and Japan, and one pending PCT application.
+The U.S. and national patents and 44 of our pending patent applications contain composition-of-matter claims to the PHA121 small molecule and derivatives thereof; PHA121 is the active pharmaceutical ingredient (API) in, and therefore extends our patent applications to, our PHVS416 and PHVS719 product candidates.
+Each such patent application can generally be categorized into one of three patent families: (1) those relating to the ovel bradykinin-B2-receptor antagonists, (2) those relating to the cyclic bradykinin-B2-receptor antagonists, and (3) those relating to the new cyclic bradykinin-B2-receptor antagonists.
+The pending PCT applications to methods of use of the PHVS416 and PHVS719 product candidates.
+One pending EP application contains claims directed to the use of PHA121 in on- demand treatment of HAE and in prophylaxis for HAE, and accordingly extends the patent applications to methods of use of the PHVS719 product candidates.
+One pending EP application contains claims directed to the formulation of our PHVS719 product candidate and its use in chronic or prophylactic treatment of HAE.
 Not accounting for any patent term adjustment, regulatory extension or terminal disclaimers, and assuming that all annuity and/or maintenance fees are paid timely, these patent applications, if granted, will not expire until November 24, 2038.
 We also rely upon trade secrets that may be important to the development of our business.
 Trade secrets are difficult to protect and provide us with only limited protection.
-There can be no assurance that any of our pending patent applications will issue or that we will benefit from any patent term extension or favorable adjustment to the term of any patents that may be issued in the future.
+There can be no assurance that any of our pending patent applications will issue or that we will b